State Children's Ombudsman Offices

 |

-The Office of the Inspector General shall employ an independent foster care ombudsman, with experience as a former foster parent or experience in the area of child welfare.
+The ombudsman is employed by the office of the inspector general and should possess experience as a former foster parent or in child welfare.

 |

-The Foster Care Ombudsman is an independent, impartial and confidential resource that advocates for the rights of foster children and foster/kinship parents, investigates and resolves complains and makes recommendations and proposals for systemic reform.
+The foster care ombudsman advocates for the rights of foster children and foster/kinship parents; investigates and resolves complaints; promotes legislative advocacy; conducts public education initiatives; maintains a statewide reporting system; and makes recommendations and proposals for systemic reform.

 |